Michalis-Mel/TechDegree-Project-7-React/README.md

 const apiKey = 'YOUR API KEY';<br/>
 export default apiKey;<br/>

-Import your API key into your application, preferably into src/App.js, and save it to a variable like you would any other module, and use the variable where applicable.
-That way, your app’s users will only need to enter an API key once.<br />
+Import your API key into a config.js file in the variable ApiKey and export it.After it import it in the App.js file and you are good to go!<br />

 ## CSS Style Update Change